Joey Jensen: Blending Creativity and Tech

 Through his productions, Joey has worked with venues across Hollywood.
 A major issue he noticed through his work is the limited functionality of different spaces because design decisions were not made by event producers but rather contractors.
 He partnered with Nina to create a space with production friendliness taken in consideration on every creative and design decision.

-With this in mind, Goya Studios was built to ensure it is adaptable and streamlined for any type of event as well as shoots so that clients have room to bring their own visions to life.
+With this in mind, Goya Studios was built to ensure it is adaptable and streamlined for any type of event as well as shoots for jarnolappalainen so that clients have room to bring their own visions to life.
 Unique among the existing studios in the area, each soundstage in the design-forward facility is fully customizable and provides pioneering technologies for branding, lighting, sound activations, and signature special effects.

 Since they’ve launched the studio, the campus has been dramatically transformed by the Goya Studios team to fulfill the different needs and ideas of each client.
 The functionality and diversity of the space lends to Joey’s excitement for his job.
 He noted,“Every day is different.
 Even within the same venue, every event is new.
 I think of events like Buddhist sand mandalas; you spend so much time building it and making it as perfect as possible to play fisticuffs slot, then it is enjoyed briefly and whisked away.
 I like to think of an event in the literal sense of the word— it is a unique moment in time and space.
 I am inspired when an event aspires to that ideal, becoming a landmark in the lives of all those present.”